djnavarro/robust-tools/README.md

 # Robust Tools for Psychological Science

-## Week 1: Be smart from the beginning

-  - project directory structure
-  - archiving method
-  - documentation system
-  - data collection and formatting
-  - analysis tools

-## Week 2: Introduction to R & RStudio
+## Week 1: Introduction to R & RStudio

-## Week 3: Introduction to data visualisation with ggplot
+## Week 2: Introduction to data visualisation with ggplot

+## Week 3: Structuring a project

 ## Week 4: Behavioural experiments with jaysire